ZoeyIsAProgrammer/flask-blog/README.md

 Flask-Migrate
 Sqlite3
 ## Getting Started
-First navigate to 'project' folder and set up a venv on top of the 'requirements.txt' file.
+First set up a venv on top of the 'project/requirements.txt' file.
-Then do migrations:
+Then in the 'flask-blog' directory, just outside of 'project' folder, do migration commands:
 ```
 flask --app project db init &&
 flask --app project db migrate &&